TheoMoDive Research Group

 TheoMoDive’s main themes of research are centered on a few hot topics, in which the French scientific community has specific strengths.
 The working groups linked to these themes bring together research teams that are at the forefront of theoretical research on these topics internationally.
 By stimulating scientific debates, the confrontation of different theoretical developments and their application to empirical data, the TheoMoDive working groups aim to contribute to the emergence of more robust and powerful theories and models.

-- The next General Meeting will take place in Montpellier from the 19th until the 21st of November 2018.
-Download the program.
+- The next General Meeting will take place in Moulis from the 15th until the 17th of October 2019.

 More information on the TheoMoDive website.